sieben07/aar/doc/md/index.md

 But first let us take a look at the elements of the first level:

 ![ The Title ](../output_md/assets/img/title.png "The Title")

+# Project goals #

+No project is ever done if there are no goals set.
+To know when the Version 1.0.0 is done of this game, some goals are set.

+Some of this gaols will be hard set goals, like the number of different levels, robots, boss robots and such. some goals will be soft, like graphics, sound, all the look and feel.

+## Levels ##

+A minimum of at least 5 levels

+### Level Structure ###

+Each level exist of 5 sub-levels.
+Each new level introduces a new robot, each sub-level introduces a a new sub-version of the robot.

+e.g.

+__Start Level__

++ 0-0 (Start Level) Start Robot
++ 0-1 (Start Level) Exit Robot
++ 0-2 (Start Level) Reset Robot
++ 0-3 (Start Level)

++ 1-1 Jump Robot
++ 1-2